 Using methods based on positive reinforcement, we will prepare you and your dog for the CGC test.
 Our class begins with a 90 minute orientation for humans only.
 Attendance at orientation is mandatory.
 At the orientation you will receive detailed instruction and requirements of the course and certification process.
 The remaining five classes will meet once a week for 60 minutes.

-$100 per dog (must pre-register with payment before class; non-refundable)
+Cost: $100 per dog (must pre-register with payment before class; Non-refundable)